Adam Forde: SBL

 In 2010, Forde served as head coach of the Rockingham Flames men's team in the State Basketball League (SBL).
 In 2011, he joined the East Perth Eagles and served as an assistant coach for both the men's and women's teams.

 For the 2012 season, Forde was appointed head coach of the East Perth Eagles men's team.
 He helped guide the Eagles to the SBL Grand Final, where they were defeated 105–72 by the Cockburn Cougars.
 Following a semi-final defeat in 2013, the Eagles returned to the SBL Grand Final in 2014.
 Forde helped guide the Eagles to their maiden championship with a 99–83 win over the Geraldton Buccaneers.
 He stepped down as coach of the Eagles midway through the 2015 season.

 Forde returned to coach the Eagles in 2019.

 WNBL

 For the 2011–12 WNBL season, Forde served as an assistant coach with the West Coast Waves.

 New Zealand NBL

-In July 2020, Forde was appointed head coach of the Hawke's Bay Hawks for the 2021 New Zealand NBL season.
-He split the role in 2021 with Jacob Chance, a fellow assistant with Forde during his time at the Perth Wildcats.
+In July 2020, Forde was appointed head coach of the Hawke's Bay Hawks of the New Zealand National Basketball League (NZNBL) for the 2021 season.
+However, after Forde took on the Sydney Kings head coach role, Jacob Chance was appointed Hawke's Bay coach to cover for Forde.
+The pair later split the role, with Forde ultimately finishing the season as Hawks head coach.
+The team recorded 12 wins and finished second on the ladder before defeating the Southland Sharks in the semi-final and losing to the Wellington Saints in the final.